kridakriations/SDAC_Venture/README.md

 # SDAC Venture game
-WiFi multiplayer game based on our college
+First person shooter WiFi multiplayer game.

+you can try the game for free [here](https://kridakriations.itch.io/sdac-venture)

 # Technical details

 All the code in written in Godot 3.5
 3D models are made in blender. textures are made in inkscape, illustrator and online pixel editors.
-UI was designed by utkarsh alpuria([instagram]()) in canvas and replicated in Godot.
+UI was designed by utkarsh alpuria([instagram](https://www.instagram.com/utkarsh_alpuria/)) in canvas and replicated in Godot.

 # How to run and edit the project